How many sets should you do per muscle group and week for muscle growth and strength gains?

 Low numbers of participants in the individual studies increase the need to meta-analyze the results.
 That is, to combine the results from all similar studies into one pool.
 But then we have the problem of heterogeneity: it is difficult to compare studies with such different approaches in terms of exercise choices and training sessions per week.

-If we work ourselves from the bottom up, it looks fairly clear that about 10 sets taken to failure per muscle and week give greater strength increases and muscle growth than less training.
+If we work ourselves from the bottom up, it looks fairly clear that about 10 sets taken to failure per muscle and week give greater strength increases and muscle gain than fewer sets.
 This is mainly based on research on previously untrained participants.

-If we look at trained participants, it seems possible that a training volume upwards of 15–20 sets to failure per muscle and week can give a slightly better result, at least if the training is divided into at least two sessions per week.
-In my personal experience, I also seem to have seen that a training volume upwards of 15–20 sets to failure per muscle and week can yield additional gains for someone who has previously mostly done around 10 sets to failure per muscle and week.
+If we look at trained participants, it seems possible that a training volume of 15–20 sets to failure per muscle and week can give a slightly better result, at least if the training is divided into at least two sessions per week.

 What About StrengthLog’s Training Programs?